-This Recommendation addresses the issue of a universal charger solution for mobile terminals.
+This Recommendation defines the requirements of a universal charger solution for mobile terminals and other hand-held ICT devices.
 Further study is required to extend the solution to other ICT devices.

 This Recommendation also takes into consideration energy efficiency, emissions reduction and the use of scarce and raw materials.
-It has been estimated (see Appendix VII) that the widespread adoption of a universal charger solution for mobile phones will result in a 50 per cent reduction in standby energy consumption and approximately 14 million tons of greenhouse gas emissions each year.
-The universal power adapter and charger solution will be more convenient and simpler to use for consumers who will be able to charge their mobile phones anywhere from any available universal mobile charger or common power adapter and use the same power adapter for many future handsets, thus eliminating up to 50'000 tons of duplicate power adapters and chargers.
+It has been estimated (see Appendix VIII) that the widespread adoption of a universal charger solution for mobile phones will result in a 50 per cent reduction in standby energy consumption and approximately 14 million tons of greenhouse gas emissions each year.
+The universal power adapter and charger solution will be more convenient and simpler to use for consumers who will be able to charge their mobile phones from any available universal mobile charger and use the same power adapter for many future handsets, thus eliminating up to 50'000 tons of duplicate power adapters and chargers.